MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **use_default_quick_reply_mode** - Tells us if the default quick reply mode was used to help us detect issues related to the quick reply experience for email

-#### conversation_view_action

-Used for monitoring possible negative impact on your ability to view and reply to email messages

-The following fields are collected:

-- **contains_mention** - Tells us if the conversation had an @ mention applied to help us detect issues with email mentions

-- **conversation_type** - Tells us what type of email message view was rendered, such as a single message view or multiple message views.
-Helps us detect issues related to a specific message type in our email conversation view.

-- **suggested_reply_char_count** - Tells us how many characters the suggested replies we offer (if available) to help us detect anomalies and issues related to our suggestions

-- **suggested_reply_click_pos** - Tells us which position the suggested reply (if available) is rendered so we can detect issues with a specific suggestion

-- **use_default_quick_reply_mode** - Tells us if the default quick reply mode was used to help us detect issues related to the quick reply experience for email

 #### draft_action

 Used for monitoring possible negative impact on your ability to create and save mail drafts.